 The two men appear too bashful to speak of their own success and instead take it in turns to speak proudly of each other.

 “Huw got his first paid job before the age of 10,” announces Meic “but I’m not sure if Huw wants me to say what it was.”

-“I was a young conjuror performing in Cardiff.” continues Huw, sipping his cup of tea.
+“I was a young conjurer performing in Cardiff,” continues Huw, sipping his cup of tea.
 “I was the only one in the area who could perform magic in Welsh so I was in great demand.”
 Huw’s high work ethic was one that catapulted him to stardom at a young age.
 Still in his teens, Huw got a job working for Rookwood Sound – the radio station of Cardiff’s Rookwood Hospital.

 “I didn’t get paid but I was doing what I loved.
 I was told not to play anything gloomy or depressing- they wanted their patients to be uplifted and kept happy.”
 Huw crafted his art for two years at Rookwood, before managing to land the position of Radio One DJ – at the age of just 17.

 “It was the time in the nineties when Welsh talent was in big demand.
 The Stereophonics, the Manic Street Preachers and Catatonia were really leading the way for Wales.
 Bethan [co-presenter] and I beat off the competition and there I was – a Radio One DJ before I’d even left school.
 I even opened my A level results live on-air.
 Ironically enough, my grades were B, B and C!